 The conference will reflect on CD today, the perceived retreat by Government and Local Government from supporting the field.
 The loss of education and training programs.
 The apparent side-lining of Community Economic Development in favour of a colonised version of Social Enterprise.

 Globally the International Association for Community Development, IACD, has been involved in an extensive consultation exercise, including a conference in Aotearoa New Zealand, to develop its guidance “Towards Shared International Standards for Community Development Practice.”
 This project has excited the CD community and is now translated into 14 languages and the subject of workshops and conferences around the world.

-Our aim for this conference is to bring the standards to life by adding a specific chapter on practice in Aotearoa New Zealand through a process which enables our neighbors in the region to develop their own national standards chapter.
-And build the relevance and resilience of our practice.
+Our aim for this conference is to bring the standards to life by adding a specific chapter on practice in Aotearoa New Zealand, through a process which enables our neighbours in the region to develop their own national standards chapter, and build the relevance and resilience of our practice.

 2020 Submission Guidelines & Conference Proceeding Guidelines

 The conference proceedings accepts submissions in the form of papers suitable for peer review and according to the conference themes.
 These papers may also be the subject of a presentation at the conference.

 As an international CD conference, the proceedings is using English as a standard language.
 Submissions will be published primarily in English.
 Please note that submission is possible only by e-mail.
 All submissions should be in Microsoft Word format.
 All submissions should follow the APA style guide, 6th edition, for citations and referencing.